Shalini-Shukla/github-upload/Final-Project1-Submissions/README.md

 gcloud container clusters create --machine-type n1-standard-2 --num-nodes 2 --zone us-central1-a --cluster-version latest big-data-project
 ```

-Navigate to Kubernetes Engine on the UI and you can see your cluster getting created -
+Navigate to Kubernetes Engine on the UI and you can see your cluster that you created -

 <img width="1440" alt="Screen Shot 2021-11-28 at 3 33 38 PM" src="https://user-images.githubusercontent.com/19831012/143784918-c1a6fa24-3636-4207-a145-c7bae9270fbb.png">